Adroiti/docs-for-code-review-tools/tfsec/aws-elbv2-alb-not-public.md

-Pattern: Load balancer is exposed to the internet
+Pattern: Use of public AWS load balancer

 Issue: -